 Browne’s imports a number of grocery items directly from the Mother Land, such as black and white pudding, meat pies and Irish sausage.
 On St. Patrick’s Day, they open at 6 a.m. to serve an Irish breakfast, but come any time of the year for an authentic slice of green.
 Whiskey tastings, Irish music lessons and more fill the little building throughout the year.

 Irish Traditions and Genealogy

-Head on over to Union Station to the Irish Museum and Cultural Center for another dose of green.
+The Irish Museum and Cultural Center offers another dose of green.
 Take Irish flute lessons, Gaelic language classes, or learn a bit about Celtic cooking.

-The museum collection includes silk vestments from the Ancient Order of Hibernian that dates to 1884 and a Belfast family Bible from the 1860s.
+The museum collection includes silk vestments from the Ancient Order of Hibernian that dates to 1884.
+There’s a Belfast family Bible from the 1860s.
 Genealogy experts are available with data banks and other resources to help those of all ancestry to trace their family lineage.
 The museum is a member of the Origins Network, a specialized database for searching Irish, English, Scottish and Welsh records.

-And then plan to come back to Kansas City on Labor Day weekend and join nearly 50,000 people for the Kansas City Irish Fest.
+And then plan to come back to Kansas City on Labor Day weekend.
+Join nearly 50,000 people for the Kansas City Irish Fest.
 The fountains at Crown Center run green that week, as will your blood as the luck of the Kansas City Irish takes hold.

 Finally, if you would like to visit the Emerald Isle on your own, check in with my friend Jody Halsted.
 She is an expert in all things Ireland, who can help you plan that dream green vacation.